It looks pretty cool doesn’t it? Similar in looks to the Garmin Forerunner 935. Perhaps that was intentional?

 - Pace 2, Pace 2S, Pace 1, Stratos, Pace 2 Multisport, Smartwatch, Pace 1 Smartwatch = Confusion

-Disclaimer: I’ve not got one of these devices and find it hard to get any information from the company.
-This post may well be edited frequently if you guys correct my assumptions.
+Disclaimer: This post was written before I received my device and I found it hard to get any information from the company.
+This post may well be edited frequently if either my review preparation conflicts with any assumptions I make below or if you correct what I already know.
 This post is half a personal research project and half educational for all of us.
 Huami/Xiaomi are one of the dark clouds on the horizon I referred to in my 2018 ‘peaktastic’ predictions.

 Only read further if you are interested in a general read.
-This is absolutely not any kind of buying guide and may contain inaccuracies.
+This is absolutely not any kind of buying guide or review and may contain inaccuracies.

 Around 2016, Amazfit started with the Bip Bip sports watch and a few sports activity bands (Arc, Equator).
 They scored highly on the ‘meh’ scale.

 The Amazfit Pace 1 was initially a running watch with bike profiles added later in 2017.
-It looked super-pretty on the display.
+It looked super-pretty on the photoshopped display images.
 It had 35 hours of GPS-on sports usage.
 Yep, 35, maybe if wasn’t per-second but that’s not too shabby.
 It had on-board music.
 Yep..back then.
-2Gb worth for playback through BLE headphones.
+2Gb worth for playback through BLE headphones (normally music watches now have 3-4Gb that might be available for music storage).
 It had optical HR that, apparently, had many bad days but showed potential at times too.
-The activity tracker was poorly supported and once the oHR was turned on then battery life slipped to more sensible levels of under 10 hours with the GPS/GLONASS also on.
+The activity tracker was poorly supported and once the oHR was turned on then battery life slipped to more sensible levels of under 10 hours and that is with the GPS/GLONASS on.
 It did wi-fi but no ANT+.
-It took until mid-2017 to get a half decent partner app working.
+It took until mid-2017 to get a half-decent partner app working.

 So a bit of a performance mish-mash all round?
 Perhaps the hardware is notably better than the software?
 But POTENTIAL sprang to mind as an appropriately capitalised word.